JuliaLang/julia/doc/src/manual/performance-tips.md

-Perhaps even worse than the run-time impact is the compile-time impact: Julia will compile specialized functions for each different `Car{Make, Model}`; if you have hundreds or thousands of such types, then every function that accepts such an object as a parameter (from a custom `get_year` function you might write yourself, to the generic `push!` function in the standard library) will have hundreds or thousands of variants compiled for it.
+Perhaps even worse than the run-time impact is the compile-time impact: Julia will compile specialized functions for each different `Car{Make, Model}`; if you have hundreds or thousands of such types, then every function that accepts such an object as a parameter (from a custom `get_year` function you might write yourself, to the generic `push!` function in Julia Base) will have hundreds or thousands of variants compiled for it.
 Each of these increases the size of the cache of compiled code, the length of internal lists of methods, etc.  Excess enthusiasm for values-as-parameters can easily waste enormous resources.